alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 Finally, when using the fully featured dataset, a new division emerged in two of the original clusters, which may indicate that the simple three-way feature set is overlooking another explanatory variable(s) which is present in the full dataset, or alternatively that the broader levels of variation in the detailed features lead to a subtly different pattern emerging in the new cluster.

 ## Section 5: Discussion
-_where you discuss any observations you noted and any recommendations you can make based on the results._

 Throughout the analysis conducted, a number of issues emerged both in relation to the data and the methodology.
 Firstly, the boycott of the NSS resulted in an unusable set of universities, and consideration should be given to whether this analysis should have been run with an earlier, more complete dataset.
 Some of the universities excluded from the satisfaction dataset appear at the high end of the REF dataset, so dropping these records entirely presents problems for analysis of what was intended to be a "whole-system" (all full service universities in a country) appraisal.